rfueston/kopla/README.md

 6. (if using nvm) nvm use v20.10.0 (you wnt to be using at leaast 20.10.0 node)

-7. npm install (in the project folder)
+7. npm install --force (in the project folder) (force may be needed due to an older google api being used)

 8. npm install qrcode.react (in the project folder)